martingutpar/pruebas/README.md

 GitHub Project:

 ## 👤 Author
-This application is developed in the context of the Bachelor’s Degree Final Project for the Computer Science degree at the ETSII of URJC.
+This application is developed for my Degree's Final Project for the Computer Science degree at the ETSII of URJC.
 Author and Supervisor:
 | Role | Name | Mail | GitHub |
 |------|------|------|--------|